githubteacher/everyone-may-2016/tonyjobson-london.md

-make a commit of just a few lines. include this one and this one but we can include this one now.
+make a commit of just a few lines. include this one and this one but not this line yet. or this line. this line is bad. but we can include this one now.